What Are Additional Include Directories? Link to heading

 • MyLib.m

-The toplevel directories contains the frameworks.
+The top-level directories contain the frameworks.
 Each framework contains a list of modules.

-The PublicInterfaces directory contains all the header file which can be used from outside.
-And here is where the problem starting.
+The PublicInterfaces directory contains all the header files that can be used from outside.
+And here is where the problem starts.

-To be able to integrate our framework (which is prebuilt) into CAA, I have to create a CAA framework which can be used by other frameworks.
+To integrate our prebuilt framework into CAA, I have to create a CAA framework that can be used by other frameworks.

-It was easy to create the framework directory and copy the lib and dll files into specific folder that they can be used by RADE.
+It was easy to create the framework directory and copy the lib and dll files into specific folders so they can be used by RADE.
 The problem was the PublicInterfaces directory.
-I can not add additional directories (I can only add absolute paths which is not a good approach.
-The reason is easy, RADE copy the header files to the other framework when they are used, so relative paths would not work with RADE).
-And here is where my idea of faking additional include directories rise.
+I cannot add additional directories (I can only add absolute paths, which is not a good approach.
+The reason is simple: RADE copies the header files to the other framework when they are used, so relative paths would not work with RADE).
+And here is where my idea of faking additional include directories arose.

 Additional include directories are really simple.
-The are just a list of directory paths which are searched from left to right to find the given header file.
+They are just a list of directory paths searched from left to right to find the given header file.

-To be able to “emulate” that we need to find a way to get the same behavior without additional include directories property.
+To emulate that, we need to find a way to get the same behavior without the additional include directories property.

 The idea is simple.
 I just have to copy all header files from right to left from the additional include directories into the PublicInterfaces.
-With that every file which would be the same will be overwritten.
-Because of the right to left order I will get the same behavior as searching from left to right.
-Damn, that was easy.
-But there is one problem.
-The include statement in the copied include file were no longer valid because the paths are different.
+With that, every file that is the same will be overwritten.
+Because of the right-to-left order, I will get the same behavior as searching from left to right.
+That was easy, but there is one problem: the include statements in the copied include files are no longer valid because the paths are different.

-Next step: copy all headers from all project to the PublicInterfaces directory and replace all include statements with the new locations.
+Next step: copy all headers from all projects to the PublicInterfaces directory and replace all include statements with the new locations.

-Thanks to a real long python script with some regex magic I was able to do that.
+Thanks to a really long Python script with some regex magic, I was able to do that.

-I also learned that the Windows filesystem (NTFS) has also the same limitation as the linux one, you can not have a file and a directory which have exactly the same name in the same directory.
-I’ve solved that problem by always prefer the directory, which works in my scenario.
+I also learned that the Windows filesystem (NTFS) has the same limitation as the Linux one: you cannot have a file and a directory with the exact same name in the same directory.
+I solved that problem by always preferring the directory, which works in my scenario.

-If your build system support additional include directories, just use it.
-If you can’t, there is an option like presented in this post ๐Ÿ˜‰.
+If your build system supports additional include directories, just use it.
+If you can’t, there is an option like the one presented in this post 😉.